 Neum is a seaside town in Bosnia & Herzegovina, only 24.5 km (15.23 miles) of coastline at the Adriatic Sea on border with Croatia.
 Sutorina is another part of Bosnian coast at Adriatic on bo…

 Jahorina is famous mountain.
 It host Winter Olympics 1984.

 With approximately 60.000 inhabitants, Bihac is among the largest cities in Bosnia and Herzegovina, although regarding sights it can't keep up with Sarajevo or Mostar.
 It is located at the ba…

-Area of municipality Trebinje is placed in the most southern part of Republika Srpska entity and Herzegovina region.
+Area of municipality Trebinje is placed in the most southern part of Bosnia and Herzegovina.
 Municipality Trebinje covers the area of 904 km².
-Is near to Adriatic see…
+Is near to Adriatic see.

 Situated in the narrow valley of the Lasva river and bordered by by the Vlasic Mountain to the north and Mount vilenica to the south.